Graph-Dependent Regret Bounds in Multi-Armed Bandits with Interference: Experiments

 \textbf{Sequential Action Elimination (SAE).} Also from \citet{agarwal2024multi}, this elimination-based algorithm begins with all $k^{[N]}$ arms active.
 In each epoch, it pulls each active arm equally and eliminates those with poor observed performance.

 The complete implementation details are provided in the supplementary material.
 In all experiments, we set $k = 2$ and $\Delta = 3$.
 The total number of rounds is set to $T_{\text{max}} = 10 \cdot 2^N$, ensuring sufficient exploration of all $2^N$ arms, as required by classical UCB and SAE algorithms.
 The rewards for each unit are independently drawn from a $1$-Gaussian distribution.
 Additionally, the theoretical value of $\delta$ suggested in Theorem \ref{thm: upper-bound} is overly conservative in practice.
-To obtain more reasonable confidence bounds, we used a larger $\delta$ satisfying $\log(2/\delta) = \frac{N}{5} \log(0.02)$.
+We therefore used the fixed value $\delta=0.01$ in all experiments.
 We conducted two sets of experiments, analyzing the cumulative regret as a function of $T$ and $N$.
 All results are averaged over $50$ independent runs, with the standard deviation of the regret displayed in the plots.

 \paragraph{Scaling of Regret with $T$.} Figures \ref{fig:T10} and \ref{fig:T12} present the cumulative regret of different algorithms over time for $N = 10$ and $N = 12$ units.
 The results highlight the superior performance of PUCB-I in both settings.
 In comparison, UCB and SAE exhibit a linear increase in regret during their long exploration phases, resulting in significantly higher overall regret and lower practical effectiveness.